News from the AEB Division

 December 19, 2023

-Researchers from UMR MARBEC have participated in a study examining the relationships between oceanographic variables and the distribution of pelagic organisms in the southwestern tropical Atlantic.
-Using acoustic and species distribution data, this study shows that chlorophyll-a, dissolved oxygen, currents and stratification play a key role in the distribution of pelagic communities.
-These factors vary in importance according to zone, depth and daily cycle, thus influencing the vertical structure of pelagic ecosystems.
+Researchers from the MARBEC joint research unit participated in a study examining the relationships between oceanographic variables and the distribution of pelagic organisms in the southwestern tropical Atlantic.
+Using acoustic and species distribution data, this study shows that chlorophyll-a, dissolved oxygen, currents, and stratification play a key role in the distribution of pelagic communities.
+These factors vary in importance depending on the area, depth, and daily cycle, thus influencing the vertical structure of pelagic ecosystems.

-Aquatic viruses reveal the impact of wastewater: new keys to public health
+Aquatic viruses reveal the impact of wastewater: new insights for public health

 December 19, 2023

-Researchers from UMR MARBEC have taken part in a study of aquatic viromes in the Ebrié Lagoon in Côte d'Ivoire, impacted by wastewater.
-The study revealed differences between plankton and sediment DNA viromes, independent of eutrophication.
+Researchers from the MARBEC joint research unit took part in a study on the aquatic viromes of the Ebrié lagoon in Côte d'Ivoire, which has been impacted by wastewater.
+The study reveals differences between the DNA viromes of plankton and sediments, regardless of eutrophication.
 RNA viromes varied between sites, highlighting viral sequences linked to fecal contamination and human pathogens, mainly in the most affected areas.
 These results suggest that virome analysis could be a valuable tool for assessing human contamination of aquatic ecosystems.

 Spotlight on fonio, an African cereal